-- A. Incompetence, negligence or inefficiency in the performance of duty; - B. Conviction of a criminal offense or of a misdemeanor involving moral turpitude; - C. Violation or disobedience of any regulation, order or directive; - D. Offensive, profane or abusive conduct or language toward the public, supervisors or employees; - E. Insubordination or disrespect toward supervisors; - F. Violation of any of the College's Policies or Procedures, including the Civility and Mutual Respect policy; - G. Engaging in discrimination or harassment based upon any legally protected status; - H. Attempting to induce any officer or employee of the College to commit an act in violation of any of the College's Policies or Procedures; - I. Being antagonistic toward superiors or fellow employees, criticizing orders, rules or policies, or other conduct which interferes with the efficient operation of the College; - J. Excessive absences, tardiness or abuse of leave privileges; - K. Reporting for work under the influence or being at work under the influence of alcohol or illegal or controlled substances.
-Being in possession of alcohol or illegal or controlled substances during working hours and/or the sale or use of same during working hours and/or on College property; - L. Careless or negligent use of College property; - M. Theft, misplacement, or misuse of equipment, material, property or money of the College, the public, or of other employees; - N. Falsification of official documents:

-- O. Failure to report for duty after a leave of absence has expired; - P. Use, threat to use or attempt to use political influence in securing any benefit; - Q. Unauthorized release of confidential information; - R. Violating safety rules or accepted safe practices; - S. Possession of weapons or firearms during working hours and/or on College property at any time; and, - T. Engaging in any other actions which are determined by the President or his designee to be sufficient cause for disciplinary action.
+- 1. Incompetence, negligence or inefficiency in the performance of duty; - 2.
+Conviction of a criminal offense or of a misdemeanor involving moral turpitude; - 3.
+Violation or disobedience of any regulation, order or directive; - 4.
+Insubordination toward supervisors; - 5.
+Violation of any of the College's Policies or Procedures, including the Civility and Mutual Respect policy; - 6.
+Engaging in discrimination or harassment based upon any legally protected status; - 7.
+Attempting to induce any officer or employee of the College to commit an act in violation of any of the College's Policies or Procedures; - 8.
+Excessive absences, tardiness or abuse of leave privileges; - 9.
+Reporting for work under the influence or being at work under the influence of alcohol or illegal or controlled substances.
+Being in possession of alcohol or illegal or controlled substances during working hours and/or the sale or use of same during working hours and/or on College property; - 10.
+Theft, misplacement, or misuse of equipment, material, property or money of the College, the public, or of other employees; - 11.
+Falsification of official documents; - 12.
+Failure to report for duty after a leave of absence has expired; - 13.
+Unauthorized release of confidential information; - 14.
+Violating safety rules or accepted safe practices; - 15.
+Possession of weapons or firearms during working hours and/or on College property at any time; and - 16.
+Conduct, whether on or off the job, that adversely affects the employee's ability to either appear at work or to perform assigned responsibilities in a proper and usual manner; or conduct that adversely affects the ability of the College to carry out its assigned mission.

-A written oral warning and written reprimand may be appealed in writing to the Vice President for Academic Affairs/Provost or his/her designee whose decision is final.
+A written oral warning and written reprimand may be appealed in writing to the Provost or his/her designee whose decision is final.
 The employee may submit a written rebuttal to the College's final decision.
 Such rebuttal shall be part of the employee's personnel file.